-- 38.2.1.1 The design, development, management and maintenance of Open Space and Recreation Zones shall provide for: - a. the needs of the community in the area in which the zones are located, and the needs of the wider community and visitors to the District; - b. the effective and efficient use of resources so as to ensure that Open Space and Recreation Zones are fit for purpose and safe for all users; - the maintenance and enhancement of integrated public access connections to walking and cycling networks throughout the District, including along lake and river margins;
+- 38.2.1.1 The design, development, management and maintenance of Open Space and Recreation Zones shall provide for: - a. the needs of the community in the area in which the zones are located, and the needs of the wider community and visitors to the District; - b. the effective and efficient use of resources so as to ensure that Open Space and Recreation Zones are fit for purpose and safe for all users; - c. the maintenance and enhancement of integrated public access connections to walking and cycling networks throughout the District, including along lake and river margins; - d. recognise and provide for users of all ages and different physical capacities - e. the location within which Open Space and Recreation Zones are situated, responding to recognised natural character, landscape and heritage values; and - f. the provision of infrastructure necessary to service Open Spaces and Recreation Zones, including recreation facilities and amenities.

-- d. recognise and provide for users of all ages and different physical capacities - e. the location within which Open Space and Recreation Zones are situated, responding to recognised natural character, landscape and heritage values; and - f. the provision of infrastructure necessary to service Open Spaces and Recreation Zones, including recreation facilities and amenities. - 38.2.1.2 Encourage multiple use of Open Space and Recreation Zones wherever possible and practicable. - 38.2.1.3 Promote the protection of existing ecological values having regard to the purpose, objectives and policies specific to each Open Space and Recreation Zone, and opportunities for enhancing natural values. - 38.2.1.4 Protect open space, recreation and amenity values by managing the adverse effects of, and conflicts between, different types of recreation activities. - 38.2.1.5 Avoid activities that do not have a practical or functional need to be located within Open Space and Recreation Zones, unless a particular activity: - a. is compatible with and does not affect the continued operation of established activities; - b. is of a location, nature and scale that does not preclude the development of new open space and recreation activities; and - c. maintains or enhances the recreation, and amenity, and heritage values. - 38.2.1.6 Provide a District Plan framework that establishes the roles, functions and activities for each Open Space and Recreation Zones, within which the outcome of public participation into the design, development, management and enhancement of reserves can be implemented through processes other than through the Act, such as reserve management plans. - 38.2.1.7 Provide adequate firefighting, water, and fire service vehicle access to ensure an efficient and effective emergency response - 38.2.2 Objective Recreation activities are undertaken and facilities constructed in a way that maintains or enhances the values of open space areas and the recreation opportunities available within the District.
+- 38.2.1.2 Encourage multiple use of Open Space and Recreation Zones wherever possible and practicable. - 38.2.1.3 Promote the protection of existing ecological values having regard to the purpose, objectives and policies specific to each Open Space and Recreation Zone, and opportunities for enhancing natural values. - 38.2.1.4 Protect open space, recreation and amenity values by managing the adverse effects of, and conflicts between, different types of recreation activities. - 38.2.1.5 Avoid activities that do not have a practical or functional need to be located within Open Space and Recreation Zones, unless a particular activity: - a. is compatible with and does not affect the continued operation of established activities; - b. is of a location, nature and scale that does not preclude development of new open space and recreation activities; and - c. maintains or enhances recreation, amenity and heritage values. - 38.2.1.6 Provide a District Plan framework that establishes the roles, functions and activities for each Open Space and Recreation Zones, within which the outcome of public participation into the design, development, management and enhancement of reserves can be implemented through processes other than through the Act, such as reserve management plans. - 38.2.1.7 Provide adequate firefighting, water, and fire service vehicle access to ensure an efficient and effective emergency response - 38.2.2 Objective Recreation activities are undertaken and facilities constructed in a way that maintains or enhances the values of open space areas and the recreation opportunities available within the District.

-- 38.2.2.1 Ensure activities are undertaken in a manner that maintains or enhances the recreation and amenity values of the relevant reserve and surrounding environment, including natural, scenic and heritage values. - 38.2.2.2 Limit activities, buildings and structures to those compatible with the role and function of the zone, and the sensitivity of the surrounding environment, and which maintain or enhance the anticipated use or values of the zone. - 38.2.2.3 Require areas surrounding buildings, structures, outdoor storage and parking areas to be landscaped to mitigate visual impacts and maintain or enhance amenity values.
+- 38.2.2.1 Ensure activities are undertaken in a manner that maintains or enhances the recreation and amenity values of the relevant reserve and surrounding environment, including natural, scenic and heritage values. - 38.2.2.2 Limit activities, buildings and structures to those compatible with the role and function of the zone, and the sensitivity of the surrounding environment, and which maintain or enhance the anticipated use or values of the zone. - 38.2.2.3 Require areas surrounding buildings, structures, outdoor storage and parking areas to be landscaped to mitigate visual impacts and maintain or enhance amenity values. - 38.2.2.4 Ensure the scale and location of buildings including associated structures, trails and accesses, and noise and lighting associated with recreation activities is consistent with the level of amenity anticipated in the zone and in the surrounding environment, having particular regard to the following where new buildings, structures or lighting are proposed: